UCKalyan/DSMLG2/README.md

     ```

 4.  **Download BraTS 2020 Data:**
     Download the BraTS 2020 dataset and place it in a directory.
-Update the `data_path` in `config/config.yaml` to point to your dataset location.
+Update the `data_path` in `config/config.yaml` to point to dataset location.

 5. Ensure atleast 50GB of free space.
 6.  in config.yaml ->